moj-analytical-services/user-guidance/source/documentation/data-docs/amazon-s3.md

 - RStudio
 - JupyterLab

-When uploading files to Amazon S3, you should ensure that you follow all necessary [information governance](../../information-governance.html) procedures.
-In particular, you must complete a data movement form when moving any data onto the Analytical Platform.
+When _uploading_ files to Amazon S3, you should ensure that you follow all necessary [information governance](../../information-governance.html) procedures.
+In particular, **you must complete a data movement form when moving any data onto the Analytical Platform**.

-Downloading the data from Amazon S3 to your local machine is also considered as data movement and therefore needs to be managed as such in accordance with the necessary [information governance](../../information-governance.html) procedures, particularly for Personal Identifiable Information.
+_Downloading_ the data from Amazon S3 to your local machine is also considered as data movement and therefore needs to be managed as such in accordance with the necessary [information governance](../../information-governance.html) procedures, particularly for Personal Identifiable Information (PII).

 ### Your options